top of page

 The current proposals and rationales are:

 Americans’ dissatisfaction with the economy and their role in it are near record highs.
-And growth has been trending down for decades.
-These trends reflect chronic unmet needs: Lower income workers lack incentives and support to advance.
-Most workers lack sufficient skills training to get good jobs in current and emerging industries.
-Investments in basic research that can be translated into innovation nationwide has been falling.
-Rural and lower income urban communities have lacked enough investment in housing, human capital and digital infrastructure to prosper.
+Growth has trended down for decades, reflecting chronic unmet needs.
+Lower income workers lack incentives and support to advance.
+Most workers lack the skills to get good jobs in current and emerging industries.
+Investments in basic research that can spark innovation nationwide have been falling.
+Rural and lower income urban communities have lacked the investments necessary to prosper.

 The proposals to meet these needs are:

-1. Reduce economically unsound regulations that restrict construction of new affordable housing and infrastructure
+2. Reduce regulations that restrict construction of new affordable housing and infrastructure

-5. Support workers’ rights to form, join and contribute to unions, and their rights not to.
+6. Support workers’ rights to form, join and contribute to unions, and their rights not to

 American Flag